Tornado outbreak of April 1977

 A violent severe weather outbreak struck the Southeast on April 4–5, 1977.
-A total of 21 tornadoes touched down with the strongest ones occurring in Mississippi, Alabama, and Georgia.
-The strongest was a catastrophic F5 tornado that struck the Northern Birmingham, Alabama suburbs during the afternoon of Monday, April 4, 1977.
-In the end, the entire outbreak directly caused 24 deaths and over 200 injuries.
+A total of 22 tornadoes touched down with the strongest ones occurring in Mississippi, Alabama, and Georgia.
+The strongest was a catastrophic F5 tornado that struck the northern Birmingham, Alabama, suburbs during the afternoon of Monday, April 4.
+In addition to this tornado, several other tornadoes were reported from the same system in the Midwest, Alabama, Georgia, Mississippi and North Carolina.
+One tornado in Floyd County, Georgia, killed one person, and another fatality was reported east of Birmingham in St. Clair County.
+In the end, the entire outbreak directly caused 24 deaths and 158 injuries.
 The storm system also caused the crash of Southern Airways Flight 242, which killed 72 and injured 22.